AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

     **Note:** After you configure the IP address whitelist, wait 5 minutes before you go to the next step.

-8. Click **OK**.
+8. Click **Ok**.

-    **Note:** If the authorization fails, check whether the authorization parameters are correctly set and whether the SDDP account is added to the MaxCompute project.
+    **Note:** If the authorization fails, check whether the authorization parameters are correctly set and whether the DSC account is added to the MaxCompute project.

-    After the authorization is completed, SDDP scans the authorized MaxCompute project for sensitive data.
+    After the authorization is complete, DSC scans the authorized MaxCompute project for sensitive data.

     In the list of authorized MaxCompute projects, you can cancel the authorization for a MaxCompute project.
-After you cancel the authorization, SDDP no longer scans the project.
+After you cancel the authorization, DSC no longer scans the project.

-## Import usernames and passwords for multiple data assets at a time
+## Import logon information for multiple data assets at a time

-SDDP allows you to upload an EXCEL file to import usernames and passwords for multiple data assets at a time.
-This way, you can authorize SDDP to access multiple data assets at a time.
+DSC allows you to upload an EXCEL file to import logon information for multiple data assets at a time.
+This way, you can authorize DSC to access multiple data assets at a time.
 The data assets include ApsaraDB RDS databases, DRDS databases, and PolarDB databases.
-To import usernames and passwords for multiple data assets at a time, perform the following steps:
+To import logon information for multiple data assets at a time, perform the following steps:

-1. Log on to the [SDDP console](https://yundun.console.aliyun.com/?p=sddp#/overview).
+1. Log on to the [DSC console](https://yundun.console.aliyun.com/?p=sddp#/overview).

 2. In the left-side navigation pane, choose **Data asset authorization** \> **Data asset authorization**.

 3. On the Cloud hosting page, click **Batch password import** in the upper-right corner.

-4. In the **Batch password import** dialog box, click **SDDP Authorization File Template.xlsx**.
+4. In the **Batch password import** dialog box, click **DSC Authorization File Template.xlsx**.

 5. Open the downloaded template file, enter the username and password used to access each data asset in the **user name** and **password** columns, and then save the template file.

-    If you modify the existing usernames and passwords in the template file and upload the file to the SDDP console, the usernames and passwords saved in the SDDP console are updated.
+    If you modify the existing usernames and passwords in the template file and upload the file to the DSC console, the usernames and passwords saved in the DSC console are updated.

 6. In the **Batch password import** dialog box, click **File Upload** to upload the template file that you have edited.

 7. Click **OK**.

     The EXCEL file is uploaded.
-Then, SDDP synchronizes the usernames and passwords that you enter in the file to the **Username** and **Password** columns for the related databases on the **RDS**, **DRDS**, and **PolarDB** tabs.
+Then, DSC synchronizes the usernames and passwords that you enter in the file to the **Username** and **Password** columns for the related databases on the **RDS**, **DRDS**, and **PolarDB** tabs.
 The following figure shows that the usernames and passwords are imported.
-You can authorize SDDP to access these databases on the Cloud hosting page without the need to manually enter the usernames and passwords for accessing the databases.
+You can authorize DSC to access these databases on the Cloud hosting page without the need to manually enter the usernames and passwords for accessing the databases.

     ![After the import](../images/p143957.png)

 ## Troubleshoot an authorization failure

-An authorization failure may occur when you authorize SDDP to access your data assets.
+An authorization failure may occur when you authorize DSC to access your data assets.
 You can troubleshoot an authorization failure based on the following possible causes:

 -   **Possible causes of an authorization failure for ApsaraDB RDS**
     -   The username or password for accessing the ApsaraDB RDS database is invalid.
-    -   The service IP addresses of SDDP are deleted from the whitelist of the ApsaraDB RDS database.
+    -   The service IP addresses of DSC are deleted from the whitelist of the ApsaraDB RDS database.
     -   The ApsaraDB RDS database resides on the classic network, but the public endpoint of the ApsaraDB RDS database is inaccessible due to access control.
 -   **Possible causes of an authorization failure for MaxCompute**
     -   The name of the MaxCompute project is invalid.
-    -   The SDDP account fails to be added to the MaxCompute project.
+    -   The DSC account fails to be added to the MaxCompute project.